NrtypmForhp/TORCH/README.md

 Multilanguage (for now only Italian and English), can be easily translated trought .txt files in languages directory.
 You can run a simple Flask test server directly with python or deploy it in a server (like Apache).

+You need a running mongodb local database to use it!

 # WARNING

 As the project meant to be a "free time project", I do not give any type of fast assistance!